Respiratory Illness Watch

 Adenoviruses cause a range of illnesses, including respiratory and gastrointestinal infections.
 Symptoms may include fever, cough, and sore throat.

-Coronaviruses (other than COVID-19) are a family of viruses causing respiratory infections.
+Coronaviruses are a family of viruses causing respiratory infections.
 Some strains, like the common cold coronaviruses, result in mild symptoms.
-Others, such as those causing SARS and MERS, can lead to severe respiratory illnesses.
+Others, such as those causing SARS and MERS, or COVID-19 can lead to severe respiratory illnesses.

 Enteroviruses and rhinoviruses commonly cause mild respiratory and gastrointestinal infections.
 Rhinoviruses are a frequent cause of the common cold, leading to symptoms like runny nose and congestion.